balo85/foundation_paragraphs/README.md

 **Q: How does *Drupal Block*, *Drupal View* and *Video* paragraphs works?**

 A: This 3 paragraphs give you the opportunity to manage this standard items.
-Please check the related modules for more informations
+Please check the related modules for more information
 * [Block field](https://www.drupal.org/project/block_field)
 * [Views Reference Field](https://www.drupal.org/project/viewsreference)
 * [Video Embed Field](https://www.drupal.org/project/video_embed_field)